5 Mistakes to Avoid When Cooking Pork Chops

 It’s tempting to want to dive straight into a pork chop fresh out of the pan, but it’s best to wait.
 Giving the chops a few minutes to rest so the fibers of the meat relax.
 This means a more tender bite and a juicier piece of meat.

-→ Follow this tip: After taking your chops off the stove or grill, or out of the oven, transfer them to a separate plate, tent with foil, and let the meat rest for five minutes.
+Follow this tip: After taking your chops off the stove or grill, or out of the oven, transfer them to a separate plate, tent with foil, and let the meat rest for five minutes.
+If it’s going to take you that long to get everything else ready for dinner, don’t even sweat it.
+You’ll easily rack up five minutes between grabbing the water glasses and wrangling the family.